 So What Does This All Mean?

 Photic input remains the primary determinant of human circadian rhythm.
 You keep artificial (especially blue) light usage to a minimum as you approach your bedtime, make sure to get some natural (or even artificial blue) light in the mornings, and you’ll have taken care of most of your sleep-related circadian rhythm concerns.
 Just keep in mind that non-photic input matters, too – perhaps not as much as light, and the effects in humans are still being tested – and playing around with the peripheral rhythms might give you an edge.
-Tinker, as I often suggest (or even thinker, a la the Healthcare Epistemocrat), especially if you suspect your rhythm is off and you’re getting bad sleep.
+Tinker, as I often suggest, especially if you suspect your rhythm is off and you’re getting bad sleep.
 Otherwise, don’t get too haphazard with the hacking.
 Our circadian rhythms are pretty hardy, but it’s always smart to exercise caution when messing around with physiological systems our best and brightest are still figuring out.

 The following hacks are worth testing: